knowOne08/attendee/docs/HARDWARE_SETUP.md

 # Hardware Setup Guide

-This guide provides detailed instructions for assembling the hardware components of the LaunchLog Attendance Terminal.
+This guide provides detailed instructions for assembling the hardware components of the Attendee Attendance Terminal.

 ## Required Components